 Segmentation evaluation

-We used the segmentation method reported by Madabhushi et al6, which pre-processing step to obtain an intensity image and a texture image in order to build a probability image to segment the tumor with a region growing algorithm.
+We used the segmentation method reported by Madabhushi et al6, which include a pre-processing step to obtain an intensity image and a texture image in order to build a probability image to segment the tumor with a region growing algorithm.
 The intensity image is obtained by enhancing the contrast with histogram equalization and homogenizing regions while preserving edges with a Gaussian anisotropic filter.
 Different texture images were obtained using the texture descriptors listed in table 1.
 Here we evaluate the results of the segmentation method when using different texture descriptors and compare them with the results without using any texture information (using only the normalized histogram of the intensity image as probability function).
 To evaluate the segmentation results we used the accuracy, sensitivity, specificity, positive predictive value (PPV) and the negative predictive value NPV9: